Launch your business with a gift

 This is a step-by-step guide on how to open an LLC in New York, along with state-specific details that will help ensure your filing process goes smoothly.

-You begin by choosing a name for your limited liability company.
+You begin by choosing a name for your LLC.
 Whether you already have a business name or are starting a new venture, the name has to comply with some basic New York business naming restrictions.

 All LLC business names in New York must meet the following stipulations:

 The NY Department of State (DOS) has more information regarding LLC names in New York.
-A searchable database of all names is also available.
+A searchable database of all names is also available, which you will need to run a New York business entity search.

 Of course, your business name should also be highly visible online, so you think about your domain name and take it into consideration if relevant.
 Many web domain hosts offer convenient URL searches, which make it easy to confirm that a URL of your business’s name or a derivation is available.